ninja-left/CRYPT-GUI/README.md

 ## What?
-CRYPT is a tool that allows you to encrypt or decrypt texts.
+CRYPT is a tool that allows you to encrypt or decrypt texts; Now with a GUI.

 ## Why?
-The main reason I wrote this program was having access to common encodings and hash functions in one place.
-Later I added more functions and ciphers.
-All releases have a script named `CryptB.py` which takes 2 files as input and output and encodes or decodes the input file line by line while writing to output file.
+Because I wanted to learn creating GUI programs.
+Also, the GUI menu is more neat.

 ## What encodings, ciphers, and hashes are supported?
 1. Encodings: